jungjae01eng/Machine_Learning_Youtube/README.md

 # Machine_Learning_Youtube
 These codes are from Python Machine Learning Tutorial (Data Science) by Programming with Mosh on the Youtube Channel.
 I used this to learn and practice Machine Learning with Python.
+Each project covered diverse skills and was able to explore different types of problems.

 ## Project01_Accuracy_of_the_Models
 Separated the data from the music.csv dataset, first two columns (age, gender) as an "input" and the last column (genre) as an "output."